shhlyhq/lorawan-stack/doc/content/gateways/lairdsentrius/_index.md

 2. From a wirelessly enabled device perform a scan.
 3. Connect to the access point rg1xx29378B, where “29378B” are the last six digits of the Ethernet MAC address found on the label on the bottom of the gateway

 > The network is secured with WPA2 with a password that is the same as the SSID.
 It is recommended that the default password is changed for security reasons.
-The password can be changed on the Wi-Fi -> Advanced web page.
+The password can be changed on the **Wi-Fi > Advanced** web page.

 See [Laird's official documentation](https://www.lairdconnect.com/wireless-modules/lorawan-solutions/sentrius-rg1xx-lorawan-gateway-wi-fi-ethernet-optional-lte-us-only#documentation) for more information.